agmoss/klearlink/23d3cq2w349/API.md

 Here, we see an inter-organizational match indicating that your applicant is non-compliant on a loan originated by another organization.

 You do not see what organization the non-compliant loan originated from, nor do you obtain any additional information on the organization, nor do you see any consumer_facts or credit_facts that you do not already have.
 :::

+### Statistics

+The statistics field provides aggregated information about the matched records:
+- `days_since_last_application`: Number of days since the most recent application
+- `days_since_last_origination`: Number of days since the most recent origination (if any)
+- `average_credit_age`: Average age in days of active credit lines
+- `number_of_active_loans`: Count of currently outstanding credit lines (originated, compliant, or non-compliant)
+- `application_frequency_last_12_months`: Number of credit applications made in the past 12 months
+- `origination_frequency_last_12_months`: Number of credit approvals in the past 12 months
+- `credit_stacking_indicator`: Number of active loans originated within the last 30 days
+- `missed_payment_count`: Total number of non-compliant loans
+- `days_in_non_compliance`: Total number of days the borrower has been in a non-compliant state
+- `percentage_of_non_compliant_payments`: Percentage of payments that are non-compliant (non-compliant payments / total payments) * 100
+- `current_delinquency_status`: Boolean indicating if the borrower is currently in a non-compliant state
+- `historical_delinquency_rate`: Ratio of non-compliant periods to total periods (non-compliant periods / total periods)
+- `multi_account_phone_usage`: Number of matched records with a different phone number than the first record
+- `multi_account_email_usage`: Number of matched records with a different email address than the first record
+- `insolvency_status_indicator`: Boolean indicating if the borrower is currently insolvent (has any insolvency-related consumer information indicator)
+- `repeated_insolvency_flag`: Boolean indicating if the borrower has been insolvent multiple times (has multiple insolvency-related consumer information indicators)
+- `high_frequency_applicant`: Boolean indicating if the borrower has made multiple applications within a 24-hour period

 :::info
 For real-time updates on consumer matches, use the KlearWatch interface.